top of page

 Tired of $450 oil refills every 3 weeks, Paul switched to a heat pump — slashing costs and cutting carbon at the same time.

-With smart planning and an energy advisor's help, Jennifer and Dan eliminated gas from their Toronto home in just four months and reduced emissions from 4.8 to 0.5 tonnes per year.
+With smart planning and a Retrofit Advisor's help, Jennifer and Dan eliminated gas from their Toronto home and reduced emissions from 4.8 to 0.5 tonnes per year.

 Three generations in one healthy, sustainable home